-Furthermore, in spite of the continued world challenges with #electionfraud , the specter of #TheGreatReset , and never-ending requirements to wear face masks during endless lockdowns, I decided to listen to my wife’s advice and focus on inner circle and cherish the Now Moments of our family.
+Furthermore, in spite of all the negative events at home and abroad, I decided to listen to my wife’s advice and focus on our inner circle and cherish the Now Moments of our family.
 I’m also taking my own advice and seeing The Beauty That is All Around Me.

 Additionally, my wife and I were able to overcome our fears about Covid-19 and take advantage of the fact that Florida is NOT a lockdown state, therefore we are able to venture out and live a little.
 As a result, in mid-Nov, 2020, I joined a gym again and rededicated myself to a 16/8 fast, along with consistently exercising.